That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Week 4-6: Fine-tune your range of motion as comfort improves.

 Important: If your discomfort doesn't improve or gets worse, book an appointment with your GP or ask for a physiotherapy referral.
+This framework works for most people, but not everything.

 The Bottom Line